 Christians are very fond of claiming that non-Christians can’t have any kind of meaning or purpose in their lives.
 We blew the lid off that threat last month, showing that not only do non-Christians have plenty of both meaning and purpose, but ex-Christians often discover after leaving the religion that both of them improve markedly in quality once they escape the rigid control of their onetime groups.

 It took a long, long time to realize that those answers I sought from outside myself were found inside–and that they always had been so.
-We are the gurus on top of the mountain; we always had the answers that we’d needed.
+We are the gurus on top of the mountain; we always had all the answers that we ever needed.

 It just takes time sometimes to figure that out.

 The Big Secret About the Meaning of Life.

 Busting the First Myth About Having Meaning and Purpose in Life.

 The Darker Side of Artificial Meaning and Purpose.

 Threat: Terrible Romantic Relationships.

 One of the big claims Christians make (especially the really awful kind of Christian) is that their rules for relationships work better to produce healthy, happy, productive marriages than the world’s rules.
 The implied threat that goes along with that claim is that non-Christians’ relationships are total disasters.
 To hear those Christians talk, their rules work even for non-Christian couples by assigning each person in the relationship specific roles and duties that are all but etched in stone.
 A couple ignores those rules at their peril.

 Christians tend to blame divorce rates on feminism, claiming that it makes women all weird and demanding–and more willing to kick a loving, devoted husband to the curb for no good reason at all and that poor widdle fella doesn’t even get a say in the matter!
 Little wonder that it’s Christians who are now trying to roll back no-fault divorce laws.